Uday-04-developer/uday-s_blog/README.md

 	•	Tech & development updates or tutorials
 	•	Creative ideas I’m exploring
-	•	My thoughts on personal growth, motivation, and productivity
+	•	My thoughts on personal growth, motivation, and productivity I will make an update on daily basis.